AfzalivE/afzalive.github.io/_drafts/2020-10-15-intro-to-jetpack-compose-navigation.md

 ## Do I need to do anything to survive process death?

 Not at all!
-As the [video](#creating-a-simple-nav-graph) shows, process death support comes built-in and we don't need to do anything further for simple hierarchies.
-However, as we will see in the BottomNavigation example later, there are some caveats when we need to manually save and restore the `NavHost` state.
+As the [video](#figure-2) shows, process death support comes built-in and we don't need to do anything further for simple hierarchies.
+However, as we will see in the BottomNavigation example in [part 2]({% all_post_url 2020-10-15-multiple-navigation-graphs-with-jetpack-compose-navigation %}), there are some caveats when we need to manually save and restore the `NavHost` state.

 # How can I update my TopAppBar title?